• Skip to primary navigation

 Christmas Fruitcake

-Filed Under: Baking, Cookies & Cakes, Dessert, Vegan, Vegan Christmas Recipes, Vegetarian Tagged With: Christmas, Christmas cookies, dairy-free, make-ahead, vegan, vegetarian
+Filed Under: Baking, Cookies & Cakes, Dessert, Vegan, Vegan & Vegetarian Christmas Recipes, Vegetarian Tagged With: Christmas, Christmas cookies, dairy-free, make-ahead, vegan, vegetarian

 Previous Post: « Vegan Christmas Fudge